-Should you find yourself with a faulty iBox Bluetooth lockbox, give a call into our Helpdesk so we can troubleshoot and try to get things back to normal.
-If we find your lockbox is defective, we’ll send you the Warranty Request Form.
-When filling out this form, pay attention to two often overlooked areas.
+Should you find yourself with a faulty BTLE Bluetooth lockbox, give a call into support so we can troubleshoot and try to get things back to normal.
+If we find your lockbox is defective, we ask that you fill out the online Warranty Request Form.

 All Fields on the Warranty Request Form Must be Completed